cuff-links/mongo/Running-Tests-from-Evergreen-Tasks-Locally.md

 ![log_nav](images/log_nav.png)

+If a test is configured to archive its data files, then links to the tarballs for the data files will appear on the task page.
+Examining them may be useful to diagnosing data inconsistency issues.
+More information about archived data files can be found [here](Archived-Data-Files).

 # Building up the resmoke.py invocation

 The task logs will contain a "resmoke.py invocation for local usage" log message which you can